blimmer/ember-cli-server-variables/README.md

 a library like [Cheerio](https://github.com/cheeriojs/cheerio).

 ## Compatibility

-* Ember.js v3.20 or above
+- Ember.js v4.12 or above
-* Ember CLI v3.20 or above
+- Ember CLI v4.12 or above
-* Node.js v12 or above
+- Node.js v18 or above

 ## Usage
 You need to install and configure this add-on for it to work properly.

 ### Installation
-In your CLI project, run

 ```
 ember install ember-cli-server-variables
 ```